AlexStormwood/alexstormwood.com/README.md

-# Alexander Stormwood's Online Journal
+# Alex Stormwood's Online Journal

 This repository contains the website systems and content for my online journal.